ingramleedy/Airport_Restaurants/README.md

 Google Maps data from [Airport Restaurants](https://www.google.com/maps/d/embed?mid=1ESeubCk9sDWafBt8iQ4dzXu97tftJBQ&hl=en&ehbc=2E312F&fbclid=IwAR0pxghD-9-qjVp166ebeCYMnEOpqAXOfqoKARUX1Tr5rWK2F8bplGpDelg&ll=48.50138401582604%2C-109.82212150000001&z=4).

 # What are ForeFlight Content Packs
-ForeFlight content packs allow organizations and individuals to create and import bundles of related content that can be accessed in the app, making it easier to adapt ForeFlight to a variety of specialized uses.
+ForeFlight *content packs* allow organizations and individuals to create and import bundles of related content that can be accessed in the app, making it easier to adapt ForeFlight to a variety of specialized uses.
 See [ForeFlight Content Pack Overview](https://www.foreflight.com/products/foreflight-mobile/user-content/content-packs) and [ForeFlight Content Pack Support](https://foreflight.com/support/content-packs/).

 # Airport Restaurant Content

 We all love a mission to fly somewhere to eat that is on location of an airport or just nearby walking distance.
-This content pack provides a way to research and plan your destination using the ForeFlight EFB.
+This *content pack* provides a directory of airport restaurants viewable as waypoints on the ForeFlight map page.
+This allows you to research and plan your destination around food.

 The orignal was imported from an KML format and converted to a *ForeFlight* **content pack** that can easily imported in ForeFlight.